Vadskye/Rise/python/rise/latex_generation/standard_effects.md

   * AOE:
     * Deal std to all within Med/10 line from you
     * Deal std to all within Med cone from you
-    * Deal std +1a/+1d to all within Small radius from you
 * Maneuvers only:
   * AOE:
     * Deal std to 2 in reach